During PhD Phase

 Foundation & Literature Review

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Immerse yourself in the literature, map the field, and refine your research questions through systematic reading and annotation.
+Immerse yourself in the literature, map the field, identify key debates and theoretical frameworks, and refine your research questions through systematic reading, annotation, and synthesis.

 2